 Here are a few of our favorite products:

-1. About Time Whey Protein Isolate: About Time contains 25 grams of cold-pressed filtered whey isolate.
+1. About Time Whey Isolate Protein, Non-GMO, All Natural, Lactose/Gluten Free, 25g of Protein Per Serving (Vanilla - 2 Pounds): About Time contains 25 grams of cold-pressed filtered whey isolate.
 It is gluten and lactose-free and is slightly sweetened with Stevia.
 About Time comes in 11 different flavors so you’ll definitely find something that will hit those late night cravings.

-3. Tera Organic Whey Protein: Tera’s is certified non-GMO and contains no artificial ingredients.
+3. Teraswhey, Whey Protein Simply Pure Plain Can, 12 Ounce: Tera’s is certified non-GMO and contains no artificial ingredients.
 The 20 grams of protein is sourced from only grass-fed cows.
 Tera’s contains only two ingredients: whey protein and sunflower lecithin.
 It’s the perfect addition to any fruit smoothie.

 Healthy Smoothie Recipes for Pregnancy